Talking about your funeral wishes

 By purchasing a funeral plan, there will be no more for your family to pay for the guaranteed services covered in your plan when it’s needed.

-Simplicity offer three funeral plans, so you can decide if you want a direct cremation, a small funeral for just a few close friends and family to attended, or a larger funeral with a service arranged by your family.
+Simplicity offer three funeral plans, so you can decide if you want a direct cremation, a small funeral for just a few close friends and family to attend, or a larger funeral with a service arranged by your family.
 Learn more about our prepaid funeral plans, available from £1,495.

 To share your funeral wishes or for help planning your own funeral ahead of time, contact us today.